WICG/capability-delegation/README.md

 ### Demo

-To see how this API works with Payment Request, run Chrome 93 or newer with the below version-dependent command-line flag, then open [this demo](https://wicg.github.io/capability-delegation/example/payment-request/).
+- Payment Request API: To see how this API works with Payment Request, run Chrome 93 or newer with the version-dependent command-line flag below, then open [this demo](https://wicg.github.io/capability-delegation/example/payment-request/).

-Flag:
+  Flag to use:
   - Version 93-99: `--enable-blink-features=CapabilityDelegationPaymentRequest`
   - Version 100+: `--enable-blink-features=PaymentRequestRequiresUserActivation`

+- Fullscreen API: Work in progress.

 ## Related links